 - Every homebuyer should look at the interest rate first and then see the discount points (if any) and the fees.
 And after taking into the interest rate plus the discount points and the broker fees, the homebuyer should calculate the APR.
 APR will always be more than the interest rate.
 And that’s why looking only at the interest rate would be imprudent at the time of the purchase.

-- Another thing that you need to consider while looking at the mortgage APR vs interest rate is the time horizon.
+- Another thing that you need to consider while looking at both the interest rate and the APR is the time horizon.
 If you want to stay in a newly purchased home for a long time, let’s say for more than 40 years, it makes sense to go for the lowest APR possible.
 But if you’re taking a home loan just for a short stint, then it’s better not to pay any upfront cost and go for the higher interest rate and also a higher APR.

-But if you’re not sure how long you’ll stay in that house, do a breakeven analysis.
+But if you’re not sure how long you’ll stay in that house, do a break-even analysisBreak-even AnalysisBreak-even analysis refers to the identifying of the point where the revenue of the company starts exceeding its total cost i.e., the point when the project or company under consideration will start generating the profits by the way of studying the relationship between the revenue of the company, its fixed cost, and the variable cost..
 By finding out when you’ll have no profit, no loss, you will be able to plan better.
 The funny thing is the lenders will not share the information with you about the break-down of APR if you aren’t aware of it.
-As a homebuyer you need to ask about the total cost of the loan and how much interest you need to pay.
-Along with that ask for the broker fees, discount point, and closing costs.
-If you talk to various lenders, you will see each lender has their own set of expenses, fees etc.
+As a home buyer, you need to ask about the total cost of the loan and how much interest you need to pay.
+Along with that, ask for the broker fees, discount points, and closing costs.
+If you talk to various lenders, you will see each lender has their own set of expenses, fees, etc.

 Mortgage APR vs Interest Rate Infographics

-Here we provide you with the top 5 differences between Mortgage APR vs Interest Rate
+Let’s see the top differences between APR vs Interest Rate.

 - The mortgage APR includes the interest rate, discount points, broker fees, and closing costs.
 The interest rate talks about how much interest the borrower needs to pay.